 Done well, brainstorming is still a technique that helps us to be more imaginative and create more ideas than we would working individually.

 What makes it work well for us is not where we are when we’re brainstorming, it’s how we brainstorm and — most of all — the prep work we do before we brainstorm.
 This gets us thinking as freely in a conference room as we are when we’re biking down a country lane or lathering up in the shower.

-Jacuzzi, known for spa tubs and hydrotherapy, came to us to help design an aging-in-place, walk-in shower enclosure that can easily replace the standard, American 60” x 32” bathtub — to enable those who’re getting older to bathe and remain in their own homes as long as possible.
+A company known for spa tubs and hydrotherapy came to us to help design an aging-in-place, walk-in shower enclosure that can easily replace the standard, American 60” x 32” bathtub — to enable those who’re getting older to bathe and remain in their own homes as long as possible.
 We were asked to design different accessibility approaches that, along with fitting into this limited footprint, were ergonomic, safe, and not institutional-looking.
-Jacuzzi came to us with a well-defined product requirements document, but mainly left it up to us to figure out where we should focus our brainstorm efforts to create unique user benefits.
+Our client had a well-defined product requirements document, but mainly left it up to us to figure out where we should focus our brainstorm efforts to create unique user benefits.

 1. Problem Identification